fmazzant/Localization/README.md

 # ASP.NET MVC

 The ASP.NET MVC has a specific library to manage the culture inside the project.
-In first time is necesasry initializing the LocalizationManager.
+Is necessary initializing the LocalizationManager.

 In first time we configure the localizationManager inside the Startup.cs: